Graded and Filtered Fiber Functors on Tannakian Categories: Proof of the main theorem

 \subsection{The case $\CT$ arbitrary}

-Now we consider the case that $\CT$ is an arbitrary Tannakian category, finishing the proof of Theorem \ref{MainTheorem}.
-We write $\CT$ as the filtered colimit of a set $\{\CT_i\mid i\in I\}$ of Tannakian subcategories $\CT_i$ possessing a tensor generator. \begin{lemma} For each $i\in I$, the functor $\USpl(\phi|_{\CT_i})$ is representable by a scheme which is affine and faithfully flat over $S$. \end{lemma} \begin{proof} By the previous case, the filtered fiber functor $\phi|_{\CT_i}$ is fqpc-locally splittable.
-Thus, since it is sufficient to prove the claim fpqc-locally on $S$, we may assume that $\phi|_{\CT_i}$ is splittable.
+\begin{proof}[Proof of Theorem \ref{MainTheorem}] The category $\CT$ is the filtered colimit of the set $I_\CT$ of Tannakian subcategories of $\CT$ from Subsection \ref{TensorGenSection} which possess a tensor generator. \begin{lemma} For each $\CT'\in I_\CT$, the functor $\USpl(\phi|_{\CT'})$ is representable by a scheme which is affine and faithfully flat over $S$. \end{lemma} \begin{proof} By Theorem \ref{SpecialCase3}, the filtered fiber functor $\phi|_{\CT'}$ is fqpc-locally splittable.
+Thus, since it is sufficient to prove the claim fpqc-locally on $S$, we may assume that $\phi|_{\CT'}$ is splittable.
 Using Lemma \ref{GFFPPrinciple} we reduce to the case that $S$ is the spectrum of an algebraically closed field.
-Since $\phi|_{\CT_i}$ is splittable, by Lemma \ref{SplUPseudotorsor} the functor $\USpl(\phi|_{\CT_i})$ is a $U(\phi|_{\CT_i})$-torsor and thus representable by an affine scheme which is trivially flat over $S$. \end{proof}
+Since $\phi|_{\CT'}$ is splittable, by Lemma \ref{SplUPseudotorsor} the functor $\USpl(\phi|_{\CT'})$ is a $U(\phi|_{\CT'})$-torsor and thus representable by an affine scheme which is trivially flat over $S$. \end{proof}

-The functor $\USpl(\phi)$ is in a natural way the filtered colimit of the functors $\USpl(\phi|_{\CT_i})$.
-Since by Lemma \ref{SplFF} the functors $\USpl(\phi|_{\CT_i})$ are representable by schemes which are affine and faithfully flat over $S$, by \cite[8.2.3]{EGA4III} and \cite[8.3.8]{EGA4III} the functor $\USpl(\phi)$ is representable by a scheme which is affine and faithfully flat over $S$.
-Thus there exists a splitting of $\phi$ fpqc-locally on $S$.
+The functor $\USpl(\phi)$ is in a natural way the filtered limit of the functors $\USpl(\phi|_{\CT'})$ over $\CT'\in I_\CT$.
+Since by Lemma \ref{SplFF} the functors $\USpl(\phi|_{\CT'})$ are representable by schemes which are affine and faithfully flat over $S$, by \cite[Proposition 8.2.3]{EGA4III} and \cite[Proposition 8.3.8]{EGA4III} the functor $\USpl(\phi)$ is representable by a scheme which is affine and faithfully flat over $S$.
+Thus there exists a splitting of $\phi$ fpqc-locally on $S$. \end{proof}